-Many firms have relied on Voler to develop products that incorporated one or more wireless interfaces: USB, GPRS, GSM, CDMA, Zigbee, Bluetooth, Bluetooth LE, LoRa, SigFox, Wifi, GPS, and RFID.
-Voler offers a full range of engineering services including designing, testing and managing the transfer to manufacturing.
+Many firms have relied on Voler’s RF design services for wireless products that incorporated one or more interfaces: USB, cellular, Zigbee, Bluetooth, Bluetooth LE, LoRa, SigFox, NB-IoT, LTE-M, Wifi, GPS, and RFID.
+Voler offers a full range of RF design services for wireless products including testing and managing the transfer to manufacturing.

 Rely on Voler for Choices in Wireless Design

-We have used a variety of RF devices for high volume commercial and low volume industrial products.
+We have used a variety of RF devices for high volume consumer and low volume industrial products.
 These devices have transmitted sensor data from wireless devices while conserving battery life, and they have transmitted high bandwidth data from vehicle mounted devices.
-Our design engineers have specified, tested and implemented various technologies such as
+Our RF design engineers have specified, tested and implemented various technologies for wireless products such as